 CD Jewel Cases

+Hear us out on this one!
+If you're still holding onto your old CDs and cases for some reason, this is for you!
 If you have all of your music downloaded and don't need the hard copy anymore, upcycle the CDs into coasters by first decoupaging decorative paper or gluing coiled rope onto them.
+Your friends will find them so clever and ironic, we promise.
+Then, use the jewel cases as frames to create a unique gallery wall.
+Again, your friends will be stunned.